oracle/node-oracledb/doc/api.md

 oracledb.fetchAsString = [ oracledb.DATE, oracledb.NUMBER ];
 ```

-Only number and date columns can be mapped to strings with `fetchAsString`.
+For dates and numbers, the maximum length of a string created can be

-The maximum length of a string created can be 200 bytes.
+200 bytes.

 Individual queries can use the [`execute()`](#execute) option
 [`fetchInfo`](#propexecfetchinfo) to map individual number or date columns